-Major Technology Upgrade Launch Part of Long-Term Plan to Transform GovernmentPosted on Feb 10, 2015 in Latest News, Newsroom, Press Releases
+Major Technology Upgrade Launch Part of Long-Term Plan to Transform GovernmentPosted on Feb 10, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The State of Hawaii has successfully launched the upgrade of a major, formerly at-risk information technology system as part of its long-term plan to transform government.